RAS-University/robotic-courses/docs/dynamics.md

   <input type="radio" name="q3b-3" value="C"> They are computed from the partial derivatives of the mass matrix<br>
   <input type="radio" name="q3b-3" value="D"> They represent damping in joints<br>
   <button type="button"
-    onclick="checkTrueFalse('q3b-3', 'C',
+    onclick="checkTrueFalse2('q3b-3', 'C',
       'Correct!
-Christoffel symbols are computed from derivatives of $M(\theta)$ and define how velocities interact.', 'Incorrect.
+Christoffel symbols are computed from derivatives of $M(\\theta)$ and define how velocities interact.', 'Incorrect.
 They’re derived from how the mass matrix changes with configuration.')"> Check Answer
   </button>